By Asad Mirza

 News reports filed by braveheart journalists during the three days when Delhi burned and various reports filed by senior political commentators and analysts also point towards a systemic pattern of arson and rioting.
 Most of the reports point to the complicity of both central and state government for keeping quiet and not taking timely action to curb the riots.

 Zafarul Islam Khan, Chairman of the Delhi Commission for Minorities, after a visit of the riot-torn areas alleged that nearly 1,500 to 2,000 outsiders were brought to north-east Delhi and lodged there for nearly 24 hours under a planned conspiracy to unleash violence.
 He said most of these people stayed in schools before attacking the neighbourhoods and categorised this as a planned violence.
 As for the police who spoke about to people to learn more about their car laws , he said, that it was the absence of police that encouraged the rioters and arsonists.
 In case of accidents, on could be claiming compensation with the help of an attorney.
+People should show some interest to save humanity from dying without any cause.
+With the availability of the first aid courses in Edinburgh, it becomes a reality since after completing it, everyone will have the basic knowledge of saving victims before their case becomes serious when left unattended.

 Khan said it has now been established that police presence was minimal during the first two days – February 24 and 25 – when most of the violence took place.
 He charged that while the Delhi police is making claims that it has saved people, ‘They have not saved anything, they allowed properties and people to be burned, allowed the rioters to damage houses and even to blast them.
 This is what happened.’